 Open postures can mean someone is friendly, approachable and relaxed.

-Closed postures can indicate somebody does not want to be approached, unfriendly, perhaps unwell or uneasy.
+Closed postures can indicate somebody does not want to be approached, unfriendly, perhaps unwell, anxious or uneasy.

 Learning forwards or back – Certain body postures, the way someone stands, the way they sit down can tell you a lot about someone’s current mood and whether they are relaxed or not.

 Leaning back either seated or standing often shows that someone is relaxed, in control, confident and not stressed.
 It can also be an indicator of social status within a group, it can give the impression that somebody is not seeking attention or approval which are qualities that leaders often have.
 Or it could simply mean that a person is indifferent to a situation or group.

 Leaning forwards can be a sign of tension, unease or that they want attention or approval, or even show a lack of confidence.

 People often place their feet pointed in the direction that they want to go, or need to go.
 If you are talking to somebody and their feet are both pointed in your direction it probably means they are happy in the interaction with no immediate plans to leave.

 If somebody’s feet or one foot is pointed away, it may indicate that they either want to end the interaction or that they have to go.